CosmoLike/cocoa/README.md

     $ git lfs clone git@github.com:CosmoLike/cocoa.git

 (**Warning**) We have a monthly quota of only 150 GB in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times they clone repositories with large files (each clone will download around 5GB from Git LFS).
-See appendix [Git LFS](https://github.com/CosmoLike/cocoa/blob/master/README.md#git-lfs) for further information.

 Cocoa chooses the preferred method of installation/compilation via special environment keys located on [set_installation_options](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/set_installation_options) script (Docker is the default option).
 Choose accordingly to the used installation method of cocoa required packages

+    [Extracted from set_installation_options script]
     #  ---------------------------------------------------------------------------
     # HOW COCOA BE INSTALLED? -------------------------------